cado-security/product-help/docs/cado/deploy/gcp/gcp-quickstart-deployment-guide.md

 ## Configure import sources

-The initial deployment has the minimum set of permissions required to run the Cado platform, but not to access the different data sources you might want to import from.
-Until you add roles that give it the permission to capture data from a cloud environment or XDR, you will be limited to the Cado Host and URL import options which don’t require permissions beyond what the platform was deployed with.
+The initial deployment has the minimum set of permissions required to run the platform, but not to access the different data sources you might want to import from.
+Until you add roles that give it the permission to capture data from a cloud environment or XDR, you will be limited to the Host and URL import options which don’t require permissions beyond what the platform was deployed with.

 > **Note:** Some import types are also restricted when using local workers.
 See the Workers section below for more details.